G-Research-Innovation/Premise-Retrieval/README.md

 To generate the data for training the rerank model, first, you need to modify the `eval_file` under the `[eval]` section in the `config.toml` file to the path where `train_expand_premise.jsonl` is located.
 Also, change the `save_output_path` to `train_expand_premise_for_rerank_s0_d0.jsonl`.
 Then, run the following script:

+You can skip this step and directly use the dataset we have generated.

 ```bash
 python test_finetune/generate_hard_negative.py --config_path config/random.toml
 ```